MaitaJv/PID_Javier/README.md

 ```

 #### Parameters
-To execute successfully the program, this will wait for 1 parameter, the rute of the image
+To execute successfully the program, this will wait for 1 parameter, the route of the image
 ```sh
 python3 addData.py image-path/image.png
 ```